Mariana Preda: 2017

 On 10 April Mariana performed at an event organised by the Romanian Embassy in The Hague in the presence of H.E.
 Bert Koenders, the Dutch Minister of Foreign Affairs at that time.

 On 3 August Mariana played for the third time at Untold Festival in Cluj Napoca.

 On 27 August Mariana Preda held a concert with Japanese pianist Daisuke Kanamaru at Muziekgebouw aan ‘t IJ for the 40th Edition of the Uitmarkt, one of the most important cultural events in The Netherlands.

 On 8 September Mariana performed a lunch concert for the Gaudeamus Muziekweek in Tivoli Theatre, Utrecht, The Netherlands.

 On 16 September Mariana performed at the Romanian Days in De Rijp.

 On 7 and 8 October Mariana Preda played at 'Be Romanian for A Day' Festival in Los Angeles, California.

 On 27 October she was invited at "Vorbeste Lumea", a Romanian TV Show on Pro TV.

 On 17 November her new album "The Untold Story" was released as a tribute to the Untold Festival where she performed for three times since its beginning.

 In 2017 Mariana Preda performed at three official events for the Romanian National Day.:

 On 29 November Mariana has been officially invited by the Romanian Embassy in Copenhagen, Denmark, to open the celebration of the Romanian National Day with a recital in the presence of Romanian actor Florin Piersic.

 On 4 December she performed in Turin during the day at Teatro Valdocco.

 On the same day she performed for the Romanian Consulate in Milan in the presence of the Ambassador of Romania in Italy, H.E.
 George Gabriel Bologan opening her performance by performing on her panflute the national anthem of Italy followed by the one of Romania.

 2018

 On 6 January she performed a lunch concert with Japanese pianist Daisuke Kanamaru at OBA Cinetol in Amsterdam.

 On 15 February Mariana Preda performed for the opening of the photo exposition "Romanian and the Great War" in the presence of Willibrord van Beek, the King's commissioner of Utrecht and of Romania's Ambassador H.E.
 Brandusa Predescu, at the museum Huis Doorn.

+She got in the semi-finals of Romania's Got Talent after a great performance during her first audition.
+Romanian actor Florin Călinescu said "You are the Jimi Hendrix of the Pan Flute" while Romanian musician Andra said "I don't think I've ever heard anyone play like you do".